cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 Route guides act as a profile for routing logic.
 This consists of rates, rankings, allocations, other constraints, etc.

-To emulate these operations we need to store this important data in a way where we can reliably produce routing scenarios from.
+To emulate these operations we need to store this important data in a way that allows us to reliably produce routing scenarios.

 At a high level we store the following as source data for the DT: